caitlin-hartley/python-challenge/README.md

         # The total number of votes each candidate won
         # The winner of the election based on popular vote

-        # Credit to stack overflow for helping to calculate values based on list of keys for dictionary
+        # Credit to stack overflow for helping to calculate unique list of values for candidates
+        # Credit to stack overflow for helping to increment values in dictionary
         # Credit to stack overflow for helping to split dictionary into two lists using zip

 # ----------------------------------------------------------------------